Skip to main content

 You have 3 weeks to ask for a review.
 You could get free legal help.

-Tell the council if your temporary accommodation is no longer suitable and explain why.
+Tell the council if your temporary accommodation is no longer suitable.
+Explain why.

 Your temporary housing must be suitable for as long as you live there.